aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 ## **Converting Slides to Bitmap and Saving the Images in PNG**

-This Javascript code shows you how to convert the first slide of a presentation to a bitmap object and then how to then save the image in the PNG format:
+This JavaScript code shows you how to convert the first slide of a presentation to a bitmap object and then how to then save the image in the PNG format:

 ```javascript
 var pres = new aspose.slides.Presentation("Presentation.pptx");